JStrau/TimeOmics/README.md

 # TimeOmics in a Nutshell #

-TimeOmics is a user-friendly application to filter, visualize and analyse high dimensional time course `omics' data.
+TimeOmics is a user-friendly application to filter, visualize and analyse high dimensional time course 'omics' data.
 TimeOmics enables a variety of functions, for molecule expression experiments measured on multiple biological replicates over multiple time points to enable:

 1. Filtering of not expressed or noisy molecules.
 2. Modelling of time course expression profiles.